Maximizing Self-supervision from Thermal Image for Effective Self-supervised Learning of Depth and Ego-motion: Related Works

 \subsection{Self-supervised Depth and Pose Network}

 Self-supervised learning of depth and ego-motion network is the study of 3D understanding that does not rely on expensive Ground-Truth labels.
 SfM-learner~\cite{zhou2017unsupervised} is the pioneering work that train neural network to estimate depth and relative pose in a fully unsupervised manner by using temporal image reconstruction.
-After that, the violation cases for temporal image consistency such as brightness inconsistency, non-Labertian surface, homogeneous regions, and moving objects are covered in various ways.
-Invalid pixel masking scheme are variously proposed with the form of explainability mask~\cite{zhou2017unsupervised,vijayanarasimhan2017sfm}, flow-based mask~\cite{yin2018geonet,ranjan2019competitive,wang2019recurrent}, static mask~\cite{godard2019digging}, and depth inconsistent mask~\cite{bian2019unsupervised, bian2021unsupervised}
+Given near-by-view image sequences, one image is warped to the other image coordinate by utilizing an estimated depth map and relative pose.
+The difference between the warped image and the other image is used for a supervisory signal to train depth and pose networks.
+However, the violation cases such as brightness inconsistency, non-Labertian surface, homogeneous regions, and moving objects exist in the reconstruction process.
+Therefore, invalid pixel masking scheme are variously proposed with the form of explainability mask~\cite{zhou2017unsupervised,vijayanarasimhan2017sfm}, flow-based mask~\cite{yin2018geonet,ranjan2019competitive,wang2019recurrent}, static mask~\cite{godard2019digging}, and depth inconsistent mask~\cite{bian2019unsupervised, bian2021unsupervised}

 Feature-map reconstruction loss~\cite{zhan2018unsupervised,shu2020feature} are proposed to complement the self-supervisory signal of the homogeneous regions.
 For the scale-ambiguity problem, several works~\cite{wang2019recurrent,bian2019unsupervised,chen2019self,bian2021unsupervised,kopf2021robust} impose geometric constraints to predict a scale-consistent depth and camera trajectory.
 A semantic knowledge also can be leveraged to enhance the feature representation for monocular depth estimation~\cite{chen2019towards,guizilini2020semantically}.
 Guizilini~\etal~\cite{guizilini20203d} introduce a detail-preserving representation using 3D convolutions.